jezzsantos/saastack/docs/README.md

 We make extensive use Roslyn Analyzers, Code Fixes and Source Generators and Architecture tests to help you and your team be highly productive in following the established patterns this codebase.
 And more importantly detect and fix when those principles are violated.

-For more details see the [Developer Tooling](design-principles/0140-developer-tooling.md) documentation.
+For more details, see the [Developer Tooling](design-principles/0140-developer-tooling.md) documentation.

 For example, we make it trivial to define robust REST APIs, and under the covers, the tooling converts those API definitions into MediatR-brokered minimal APIs for you.
 But you never have to write all that minimal API boilerplate stuff.